cronvel/async-kit/documentation.md

 * jobsList `Array` or `Object`

-It performs an async conditionnal *AND*, so it keeps processing jobs as long as the outcome is truthy.
+It performs an async conditional *AND*, so it keeps processing jobs as long as the outcome is truthy.

 By default, it uses the non-boolean mode, so the final outcome is the outcome of the last job.